| (Narrator is always a

 era has more World titles than Michelle Kwan, but she continues

 to pursue the one dream that has eluded her so far.
+(Clips from practice

 and of Michelle competing in a white and purple dress as a child,